isomorphic-software/smartclient-docs/classes/Hover.md

 The Hover class handles showing a simple SmartClient canvas containing arbitrary HTML, or triggering some other action in response to a user holding the mouse-pointer (or hovering) over a specific widget.

 ---
-## ClassAttr: Hover.hoverCanvas

-### Description
-This is a single-instance widget, used to show contextual hover HTML and created lazily on the first call to [Hover.show](#classmethod-hovershow).

-This component is created using the [autoChild pattern](../reference.md#type-autochild), so you can configure it using [autoChild defaults](#classattr-hoverhovercanvasdefaults) and [properties](#classattr-hoverhovercanvasproperties), or change its type with [Hover.hoverCanvasConstructor](#classattr-hoverhovercanvasconstructor).
-Note that size and position are managed by the Hover subsystem, so not all [Canvas settings](Canvas.md#class-canvas) are supported.

-To fully customize what a hover looks like, see [Hover.showHoverComponent](#classmethod-hovershowhovercomponent), which allows entirely custom widgets such as [grids](ListGrid_1.md#class-listgrid) to be shown as hovers.

-**Flags**: RA

----
 ## ClassAttr: Hover.hoverCanvasDefaults

 ### Description